wilfriedbarth/wilfriedbarth/README.md

 ### Hey there! 👋

 I am a software engineer based in Chicago.

-Drop me a line at [wilfried.barth.prof@gmail.com](mailto:wilfried.barth.prof@gmail.com), connect with me on [LinkedIn](https://www.linkedin.com/in/wilfriedbarth/), or check out what i am up to at [wilfriedbarth.com](https://www.wilfriedbarth.com/).
+Feel free to connect with me via [email](mailto:wilfried.barth.prof@gmail.com) or [LinkedIn](https://www.linkedin.com/in/wilfriedbarth).